william590y/blog/_posts/2025-09-18-poststructualism.markdown

 <figure style="text-align: center;">
   <img src="{{ '/assets/images/associations.png' | relative_url }}" width="100%" alt="description">
   <figcaption style="font-style: italic;">
     Figure 1.
-Depiction of word frequencies of token sequencies optimized to output a given word.
+Depiction of word frequencies in token sequences optimized to output a given word.
 Apologies on behalf of the internet for the regrettable state of the word girl.
     Credit: <a href="https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation" target="_blank" rel="noopener">Jessica Rumbelow and mwatkins</a>
   </figcaption>
 </figure>